enzo2900/NavMesh-2D-Unity/README.md

 # 2D Dynamic NavMesh & Entity Pathfinding for Unity

 A dynamic 2D Navigation Mesh generator and agent movement system for Unity.
-It bakes navmesh geometry at runtime considering scene obstacles and steers entities through unexplored or changing environments.
+It bakes navmesh geometry at runtime considering scene obstacles.

 ## 🛠️ Components